bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: June 2027 - Self-Improving AI**

-**AI-2027 predicts:** 250,000 Agent-3 copies running autonomously at 30x human speed.
-10x R&D multiplier.
-"Country of geniuses in datacenter."
-Humans can barely keep up.
+*For reference, AI-2027 predicts: Hundreds of thousands of AI copies running autonomously at 30x human speed.
+A 10x R&D multiplier—"a country of geniuses in a datacenter."
+Humans can barely keep up.*

 **Three possible paths:**